eliranwong/toolmate/latest_changes.md

 # Version: 0.3.23

-* fixed install on macOS, pysqlite3 failed the installation, as it is required by pyautogen[autobuild]
+* fixed install on macOS, pysqlite3 failed the installation, as it is required by ag2[autobuild]

 # Version: 0.3.22